Libya, Egypt, Ukraine ... Russia? What democratic revolution would make political system democratic actually?

 What form of government is capable to function properly for the whole community, be adequately updated and finally bring peace and stability?

 The old-fashioned periwigs of 'respected lords' in the parliament which perseveres today that served as a democratic system of checks and balances for absolute rulers were primordially designed just to protect their own interests within feudalism.
 In addition, the over-crowded and unstructured nature of parliament is not conducive to the discipline, quality and speed of decision-making as well as an effective fight against corruption.
 In spite of subsequent modernizations, this bulky and amorphous superstructure 'under the big boss' still is deprived of the opportunity to choose priorities and is not motivated by the inter-group competition for leadership and for leadership and for the voices of voters.
 At last, under proportional representation the

 |In expectation of the coming revolution?|

-minority party can't have any significant influence on decisions.
+minority political party can't have any significant influence on decisions.
 These innate defects do not allow "democratic parliamentary government" to effectively represent the interests of all parts of the population thus making it unable to adapt to the modern multicultural society.
 This form of government by descent is intended only for the elite which allows some freedom to the rest for its own safety.

 The 'Big Brother of everyone' and himself promotes his, elite controlled version of "democracy" to the countries of 'the third world'.
 Is it a democracy?
 Or this is merely the export of hidden corporate claims to world economic and political domination and resources of other countries with the servile support of local vassals?
 To 'export' democracy it would be nice, as minimum, to have it.